microcosm/ofxAudioUnitManager/README.md

     }
 ```

 Each chain automatically sets up an [ofxMidi](https://github.com/danomatika/ofxMidi) instance for you, allowing you to send commands directly to the source synth of the chain.
-From there you can do all the usual MIDIish stuff you want to do.
+From there you can do all the usual MIDI stuff.

 ```cpp
     void ofApp::play(void){